rob-derosa/package-policy/README.md

 # :package: Package Policy Action

 This GitHub action allows you to provide a list of packages allowed or prohibited along with versions to be enforced within this repository.
-If a code push or pull request contains changes to a `packages.json` manifest file and those changes reference a package that violates the package policy, a `violations` output value is set containing an array of the offending packages in JSON format.
+If a code push or pull request contains changes to a `packages.json` manifest file containing a reference to a package that violates the package policy, a `violations` output value is set containing an array of the offending packages in JSON format.

 Versions can be specified as:
 * literal - `1.2.5`